JacobRyanHanson/readme-generator/README.md

 ## Usage
 1. Run the command "node index" to run the file and produce a README.
 2. Enter information as prompted.
-3. Look in the distd directory for the resultant README file upon completion.
+3. Look in the output directory for the resultant README file upon completion.

 ## License
 This project uses an ISC License (Link to License: https://choosealicense.com/licenses/isc/)

 ## Test
-Look at Sample_README in the dist directory for sample inputs and the result.
+Look at Sample_README in the sample directory for sample inputs and the result.

 ## Credit
 Made by Jacob Hanson